munificent/journal/asset/post/2020-04-05-crafting-crafting-interpreters.md

 [gpp]: http://gameprogrammingpatterns.com/
 [post 1]: /2014/04/22/zero-to-95688-how-i-wrote-game-programming-patterns/

-Halfway through writing Game Programming Patterns, I discovered a new passion: programming languages.
+Halfway through writing *Game Programming Patterns*, I discovered a new passion: programming languages.
 It had been a long time since a topic ignited my brain to the same degree, and I was *on fire*.
 I spent basically every free hour (and many not-so-free hours -- sorry, family) designing and hacking on programming